christophd/syndesis-qe/integration-tests/README.md

 The `try-with-resources` block ensures that the container is stopped once the test is finished.

+You can start several runtime containers within a test.
+The container uses an integration source that defines the integration logic.
+You ca use multiple sources of integrations to build the container.

 ### From integration export

 You can run exported integrations in the runtime container.
 This is the most convenient way to start the integration as every information required to run the integration is bundled in the export file.
-You can customize the integration properties though using integration customizers.
+You can customize the integration properties though using [integration customizers](#customize-integrations).

 ```java
 @ClassRule